 Discord and React Native

-Discord adopted React Native as soon as it was released to build their iOS app on top of their React app.
+Discord adopted React Native as soon as it was released to build its iOS app on top of its React app.
 Years passed, and they are still happy that they made their decision.
 Their app is:

 - being used by millions of active users,